It’s 31st December, the year’s end, or 25th December or any other day of celebration you can think off.

-Now answer my questions:
+Now answer my questions

 Did you not get the seven people in your car or five family members going crazy with your narrative style?

 Did your post not garner much more appreciation when you repeated the story on the internet?

-You even got twenty eyeballs on your content that was roughly three times compared to your first two attempts.
+You even got twenty pairs of eyeballs on your content that was roughly three times compared to your first two attempts.

-Change your mindset:
+Change your mindset…

-Even if your blog has one reader, respect him.
-If someone at the other corner of the world decides to spend 3 minutes of his valuable time reading what you have to say, respect her/his efforts.
+If someone (at the other corner of the world) decides to spend 3 minutes of their valuable time reading what you have to say, respect their efforts.